Top 10 Things to Do on Victoria Island That'll Make You Fall for Lagos

 3. Eat Suya Until Your Lips Are Numb

-Suya — spiced grilled beef on skewers — is Lagos's signature street food, and the best spots are along Admiralty Way in Lekki Phase 1.
+Suya — spiced grilled beef on skewers — is Lagos's signature street food, and the best spots line Admiralty Way in Lekki Phase 1.
 A portion costs 500-2,000 NGN depending on quantity.

 The suya spice blend (yaji) varies by vendor: ground peanuts, chili, ginger, onion powder, and secret ingredients nobody will share.
 Eat where the queue is longest.
 The meat should be charred on the edges, pink in the center, and so peppery your lips tingle for an hour.

-Other must-tries: jollof rice (the Nigerian version — don't tell Ghana I said this, but it's excellent), puff-puff (fried dough balls, sweet and addictive), and asun (spicy grilled goat that'll make you rethink every goat dish you've ever had).
+Other must-tries: jollof rice (the Nigerian version — and yes, it comfortably wins the West African debate), puff-puff (fried dough balls, sweet and addictive), and asun (spicy grilled goat that'll make you rethink every goat dish you've ever had).

 4. Catch a Show at Terra Kulture